Sublevel Zero Redux Game Cover

 • “It also has a few occasional floating artifacts and some performance slowdowns depending on your settings.”

-• “The game accomplishes the hilarious feat of demonstrating exactly how poorly designed Descent's levels were, as the random generation engine in this game routinely churns out better levels than Descent did.”
+• “As an interesting side note, the game also accomplishes the hilarious feat of demonstrating exactly how terribly designed Descent's levels were, as the random generation engine in this game routinely churns out better levels than Descent did.”

 • “I thought that was funny.”

-The game's stability is mixed, with users reporting quick loading times but occasional micro-freezes and complete freezes.
-While minor glitches exist, particularly in VR mode, they generally do not significantly impact gameplay.
-However, the VR experience is notably problematic, with issues in cockpit design and control setup.
+The game's stability is mixed, with reports of quick loading times but frequent micro-freezes and occasional complete freezes.
+While minor glitches exist, particularly in VR mode and during intense action, they generally do not significantly impact gameplay.
+However, users have noted that the VR experience is particularly problematic, with setup difficulties and a lack of saving progress.

 Positive mentions (%)Positive